 - Oil produced by mechanical means and without any chemical treatment is called virgin oil.

-- Extra virgin olive oil is pure without any added chemicals or temperature treatments.
+- Extra virgin olive oil is pure and chemical-free oil that does not undergo any temperature treatments.
 It is extracted from fruits of olive trees, which are free from diseases, harvested at the right time, and processed immediately.

 Constituents And Nutritive Value Of Olive Oil